leonjza/leonjza.github.io/content/posts/2020-12-30-kinglecon-holiday-hack-challenge-2020.markdown

 Something went wrong in the environment: RESOURCE_IDThe error message is: ask for help!
 ```

 Notice the section that reads `And don't forget, the password is "Op3nTheD00r"` ?
 There's the password too!
+If you just grepped for `password` you would have also found this.

 ```text
 elf@aaa8cc7e08d2 ~ $ ./door